kubernetes/enhancements/keps/sig-scheduling/5598-scheduling-cache/README.md

 Another change is the shift towards 1-pod-per-node in batch and ML environments.
 Many of these environments (among others) only attempt to run a single customer pod on each node, along with a complement of daemon set pods.
-This simplifies our scheduling needs significantly.
+This simplifies our scheduling needs significantly, as it allows to reuse not only filtering, but also scoring results.

 ### Goals